aHaquer/pico2021/scavenger_hunt.md

 from /robots.txt we are greeted with part 3 of our flag: t_0f_pl4c

 I found part 4 of the flag by using gobuster with the common.txt wordlist: 3s_2_lO0k

+The prompt to find part 5 of the flag had to do with storing lots of information so I googled mac database files and came up with the conclusion .ds_store: _74cceb07}